Archives for July 2015

 It Must be Bad—It’s All Carbs

 Oh, yeah, I almost forgot.
 Wheat might be high in carbs, but so are fruits and vegetables.
-The difference in “healthy” and “not healthy” when realated to food is whether that food contains nutrition.
-Fruits and vegetables contain so much more than carbs; they’re loaded with vitamins, minerals, and fiber.
+The difference in “healthy” and “not healthy” when related to food is whether that food contains nutrition.
+Fruits and vegetables contain so much more than carbs; they’re loaded with vitamins, minerals, and fiber if they are correctly grown.
 Unfortunately, our food doesn’t give us the same nutrients today that we got in the 1960s.
 (In case you’re wondering, scientists agree that we have to eat forty cups of spinach today to get the same nutrition we got in one cup of spinach in 1960.)

 Here’s What I Think